 There is zero tolerance for driving under the influence of alcohol.
 Driving with a blood alcohol level greater than zero is an offence.

-Consensual homosexual relationships or activities are not illegal in Tajikistan, although it is not considered socially acceptable or discussed in public.
+Consensual same-sex relationships or activities are not illegal in Tajikistan, although it is not considered socially acceptable or discussed in public.
 See our LGBTI travellers page.

 Photography around sensitive sites such as military zones, military assets, military personnel, transportation facilities and government buildings is illegal.